naminx/chrome-remote-desktop/README.md

 ## Troubleshooting Guide

-`journalctl -b -u chrome-remote-desktop@<your-user-name>` gives useful information most of the time.
+`journalctl -b -u chrome-remote-desktop@<your-user-name>` is very useful to debug.
 Additional hints may be obtained by running Chromium/Google Chrome from command line to see error messages.

+If Chromium/Google Chrome complains that it cannot find a script file, it is likely that you have not created the symlink mention in item 3.

-If `journalctl` gives error about `MIT-MAGIC-COOKIE-x` or cannot get authorization, one possible cause is you forget to do run `xhost +`.
+If `journalctl` gives error about `MIT-MAGIC-COOKIE-x` or cannot get authorization, one possible cause is you forget to do run `xhost +` in item 8.